jtung0705/cse15l-lab-reports/labReport5.md

 ![Image](Lab5_p1.png)
 ![Image2](Lab5_p2.png)

 **TA:**: Hello, you are close but check again on where you're adding in the second while loop.
-Use ``vim`` to edit and recompile.
+Use ``vim`` to edit and recompile after.
 That may help.
 Good luck!

 **Student**: Wow, I got the information that the second while loop contained ``index1`` instead of ``index2``.
 I edited it to be ``index2`` and now it works.
 Thank you so much TA who was so awesome to give a 1/3 on this lab report!